 - Download and install your provider’s app(s) to your device(s).

 - Select and connect to a VPN server located anywhere outside of the Middle East.

 - Enjoy your internet freedom.

 Best VPNs for the Middle East

-In testing all of my top VPN providers, I found that these 5 VPNs offer the best protection in the Middle East.
+In testing all of my top VPN providers, I found that these seven VPNs offer the best protection in the Middle East.
 Here’s a short summary:

-- NordVPN: This provider ranks at #1 thanks to its optimal security and privacy protections.
+- NordVPN: Best VPN for the Middle East.
+This provider ranks at #1 thanks to its optimal security and privacy protections.
 Its obfuscated servers and Double VPN options help hide your VPN activity and provide additional encrypted protection for your connection.

-- Surfshark: Surfshark offers ideal security and privacy protections, as well as an unlimited simultaneous connections policy, all for a very reasonable price.
+- Surfshark: Best Value-Priced VPN.
+Surfshark offers ideal security and privacy protections, as well as an unlimited simultaneous connections policy, all for a very reasonable price.

-- ExpressVPN: In addition to government-grade encryption, this provider also offers other protection options.
+- ExpressVPN: Best Premium Priced VPN.
+In addition to government-grade encryption, this provider also offers other protection options.
 Its global server coverage lets you access well-protected connections to many, many places around the world.

-- PrivateVPN: This up-and-coming VPN provider may not have the most impressive global server network, but their connection protection includes a “Stealth VPN” feature that disguises your VPN activity as normal browser traffic.
+- PrivateVPN: Stealthy VPN protection for the Middle East.
+This up-and-coming VPN provider may not have the most impressive global server network, but their connection protection includes a “Stealth VPN” feature that disguises your VPN activity as normal browser traffic.